 Six Exclusive NHL Games This Week on ABC, ESPN+, Disney+ and Hulu

-- ABC Hockey Saturday Doubleheader: Chicago Blackhawks vs. Florida Panthers at 1 p.m.
-ET and Original Six Matchup Between New York Rangers vs. Boston Bruins at 3:30 p.m.
+- ABC Hockey Saturday Doubleheader: Tampa Bay Lightning vs. Detroit Red Wings at 1 p.m.
+ET and Vegas Golden Knights vs. Boston Bruins at 3:30 p.m.

-- Tuesday Doubleheader: Colorado Avalanche vs. New York Islanders at 7:30 p.m.
-ET and Dallas Stars vs. Vegas Golden Knights at 10 p.m. on ESPN+, Disney+ and Hulu
+- Tuesday Prime Time Doubleheader on ESPN+, Disney+ & Hulu: Edmonton Oilers vs. St. Louis Blues at 8 p.m. and Dallas Stars vs. Anaheim Ducks at 10:30 p.m.

-- Thursday Exclusive Game Action Continues with New York Islanders vs. Philadelphia Flyers at 7:30 p.m. on ESPN+, Disney+ and Hulu and San Jose Sharks vs. Seattle Kraken at 10:30 p.m. on ESPN
+- Exclusive Game Action Continues Thursday Across ESPN+, Disney+ & Hulu: Carolina Hurricanes vs. Minnesota Wild at 7:30 p.m. and Toronto Maple Leafs vs. Seattle Kraken at 10 p.m.

 The NHL season continues this week with six exclusive games on ABC, ESPN+, Disney+ and Hulu.
-Exclusive game action begins Tuesday, January 28, with a doubleheader on ESPN+, Disney+ and Hulu featuring the Colorado Avalanche and league points leader, Nathan MacKinnon, facing the New York Islanders in a Metropolitan Division matchup at 7:30 p.m.
+Exclusive game action begins Tuesday, February 4, with a doubleheader across ESPN+, Disney+ and Hulu beginning in prime time with the Edmonton Oilers and St. Louis Blues at 8 p.m.
 ET.
-Later at 10:30 p.m., the Dallas Stars take on the Pacific Division-leading Vegas Golden Knights and Jack Eichel at the T-Mobile Arena.
+Later at 10:30 p.m., the Dallas Stars take on the Anaheim Ducks for a Western Conference matchup at the Honda Center.

-Thursday features two exclusive matchups beginning at 7:30 p.m. with the New York Islanders taking on the Philadelphia Flyerson ESPN+, Disney+ and Hulu.
-Later in prime time, the San Jose Sharks and rookie sensation, Macklin Celebrini take on the Seattle Kraken at 10:30 p.m.
-ET on ESPN.
+The puck drops Thursday for an ESPN+, Disney+ and Hulu doubleheader when the Carolina Hurricanes face the Minnesota Wild at 7:30 p.m., then the Toronto Maple Leafs travel to the Seattle Kraken for an interconference matchup at 10 p.m.
+In honor of National Girls and Women in Sports Day this week, ESPN will highlight and celebrate some of the women contributing to the NHL on ESPN throughout Thursday’s game-studio coverage and on The Point.

-ABC Hockey Saturday continues this week with a doubleheader, beginning at 1 p.m. when the defending Stanley Cup Champion Florida Panthers host the Chicago Blackhawks and Connor Bedard at Amerant Bank Arena (Simulcast on ESPN+).
-Later at 3:30 p.m., the New York Rangers face off against the Boston Bruins and David Pastrnak in an Original Six Eastern Conference matchup (Simulcast on ESPN+).
+ABC Hockey Saturday continues with a doubleheader beginning at 1 p.m. with an Atlantic Division battle between the Tampa Bay Lightning and Detroit Red Wings.
+Later, the puck drops at 3:30 p.m. for an interconference matchup between the Vegas Golden Knights and Boston Bruins at TD Garden.

 |Date